FabiolaIannarilli/lorelogram/README.md

     devtools::install_github("FabiolaIannarilli/lorelogram")
     library(lorelogram)

-The package's vignette is available at: <https://fabiolaiannarilli.github.io/lorelogram/articles/lorelogram.html>
+The package's vignette is available at: <https://fabiolaiannarilli.github.io/lorelogram/articles/lorelogram.html> ('Get started' tab).

 Alternatively, to install the package and simultaneously build the vignette, use the following lines of code.
 This will require several minutes.